Super Mario 3D Land

 is a 2011 platform game developed and published by Nintendo for the Nintendo 3DS.
-It was released worldwide in November 2011, being the first Mario game to be released for the 3DS.

-Super Mario 3D Land combines elements from both traditional 2D side-scrolling games and modern free-roaming 3D games in the Mario series.
+It was released worldwide in November 2011 as the first Mario game to be released for the system.
+It combines elements from both traditional 2D side-scrolling games and modern free-roaming 3D games in the Super Mario series.
 It also introduces new additional gameplay mechanics and power-ups.
-The main story is similar to previous Super Mario titles, centering on Mario's efforts to rescue Princess Peach, who has been kidnapped by Bowser.
+The main story is similar to previous installments, centering on Mario's efforts to rescue Princess Peach, who has been kidnapped by Bowser.

-The game was released to critical acclaim, with critics praising the amount of creativity and technical design presented within the game, though the utilization of 3D in the gameplay was met with a more mixed reception.
+Super Mario 3D Land received critical acclaim, with praise for its creative gameplay, utilization of stereoscopic 3D and level design, though its boss fights and lack of creativity were met with minor criticism.
 As of 31 March 2024, the game was a commercial success, having sold 12.88 million copies worldwide, making it the seventh best-selling game for the 3DS.
 It was also the first 3DS game to sell over five million copies.
 Nintendo released the game as a downloadable title via Nintendo eShop in 2012.
 A sequel, titled Super Mario 3D World, was released for the Wii U in November 2013 and for the Nintendo Switch in February 2021.